FHantke/brave-browser-wiki/Extension-whitelisting-process.md

-Brave displays a warning for extensions that have not been verified by Brave.
+Extensions are a source of risk for people who use web browsers.
+Despite being hosted on credible sites operated by browser vendors, extensions are not vetted or endorsed by the people who make browsers — with sparingly few exceptions.
+Extensions are made for malicious purposes or subverted or compromised to do mischief.

+To minimize exposure to these risks, it's safest to use the smallest practical set of extensions, and then only from trustworthy and competent developers.
+To ensure that people are aware of this risk, Brave displays a warning when you try to install an extension:

 ![](https://github.com/jumde/jumde.github.io/blob/master/img/review.png)

-Brave Developers have reviewed a list of extensions which are safe to use.
-This list of extensions is available here: https://github.com/brave/extension-whitelist/blob/master/data/whitelist.json
+Brave's developers have reviewed a [short public list of extensions which we believe are safe to use]https://github.com/brave/extension-whitelist/blob/master/data/whitelist.json).

-To get an extension added to the list, please follow the following process:
+To add an extension to this list, please follow the following process:

-1. Create an issue asking for consideration to add to the extension whitelist
+1. Create an issue detailing the extension to be added.
+Make sure to note factors & evidence supporting credibility and integrity of the developers & maintainers.
-2. Security team will go through, as time allows
+2. The security team will review the issue, and may request additional information.
-3. If approved, extension whitelist is updated.
+3. If approved, extension whitelist will updated.